Ed Stofko

-Albert Edward Stofko (1920-1988) was a professional football player in the National Football League.
-He graduated from Johnstown Pennsylvania High School and attended Saint Francis University, Loretto, Pennsylvania.
+Albert Edward Stofko (May 20, 1920 – December 19, 1988) was a professional football player in the National Football League (NFL).
+He graduated from Johnstown Pennsylvania High School and attended Saint Francis University in Loretto, Pennsylvania.

 Career

-He played in the National Football League for just one season in 1945.
+Stofko played in the National Football League for just one season in 1945.
 Stofko was drafted 85th overall by the "Card-Pitt", a team that was the result of a temporary merger between the Chicago Cardinals and the Pittsburgh Steelers.
 The teams' merger was a result of the manning shortages experienced league-wide due to World War II.
 He played for the Pittsburgh Steelers in 1945.

 He attempted 17 passes and completed 7 for a 41.2% average.
 He also punted for a 36.3 yards per punt average.